olivhe/cards/README.md

 ### Installing

 ##### Unzip
-Make sure the contents of the cards.zip are unzipped to the location this program is to be run from.
+Make sure the contents of **pokerhandanalyzer-oliver.heinonen.zip** are unzipped to the location this program is to be run from.

 ##### Requirements.txt
-Install the requirements in the **requirements.txt** using e.g. the pip package manager of the virtual environment.
+Install the requirements from the **requirements.txt** using e.g. the pip package manager of the virtual environment.

-1. **Activate virtual environment**
+1. **Activate virtual environment** (on Windows)
 ```
 /path/to/new/virtual/environment/Scripts/activate
 ```